 The activities included in the NIPA project are listed below.
 If you wish to stay informed about these activities, you can subscribe to our public newsletter (if you are a member, you are already subscribed to the members newsletter).

-Three Plenary Meetings in Belgrade, Serbia (2022), Aarhus, Denmark (2023), and Sofia, Bulgaria (2024), bringing the performing arts sector together for a large event, once per year.
-A Mapping of the national performing arts scene and a meeting report will be produced for each of the Plenaries.
+- Three Plenary Meetings in Belgrade, Serbia (2022), Aarhus, Denmark (2023) and Sofia, Bulgaria (2024), bringing the performing arts sector together for a large event, once per year.

-Three IETM Focus Meetings in Brussels, Belgium (2022), a location to be confirmed for 2023, and Ljubljana, Slovenia (2024).
+- Three IETM Focus Meetings in Brussels, Belgium (2022), in Luxembourg City, Luxembourg (2023) and Den Bosch, The Netherlands (2024).
 Focus Meetings are a new IETM meeting format that will allow for a free-flowing yet dynamic and effective brainstorming session with members on one of the three NIPA themes.
 The main goals of a Focus meeting are to look into local realities and shaping strategies to make one’s professional context more fair, sustainable and inclusive.

-Two editions of the Local Journeys for Change (LJC) programme on Inclusion & Fairness (2022) and Green Transition in the Performing Arts (2023) for a group of 25 members each.
-Our LJCs aim to support IETM members to realise a small-scale artistic project back home and empower them to bring positive change to their local professional context, communities or policy-making field through training, mentorship, peer-review exercise, and financial support.
+- Two editions of the Local Journeys for Change (LJC) programme on Inclusion & Fairness (2022) and Green Transition in the Performing Arts (2023) (later changed to the IETM Green School) for a group of up to 35 members each.
+Our LJCs aim to support IETM members to realise new projects or new processes back home and empower them to bring positive change to their local professional context, communities or policy-making field through training, mentorship, peer-review exercise, and financial support.

-Three editions of the IETM Campus in Berlin, Germany (2022) and a location to be confirmed for 2023 and 2024.
-IETM Campus is a 5-day summer school training for 25-30 young professionals to work across borders and learn about how to internationalise their practice through training with 4 experienced mentors.
-A report will be published upon the completion of each Campus.
+- Two editions of the IETM Campus in Berlin, Germany (2022) and Polverigi, Italy in 2023.
+IETM Campus is a five day summer school training for 25-30 young professionals to work across borders and learn about how to internationalise their practice through training with four experienced mentors.

-Three editions of the IETM Global Connect Programme, in collaboration with and with the support of some of IETM’s Associate Members.
+- Three editions of the IETM Global Connect Programme, in collaboration with and with the support of some of IETM’s Associate Members.
 IETM Global Connect provides opportunities and grants for up to 20 performing arts professionals from across the globe each year to enable them to become part of the network, share their own experience with its members and be inspired for the benefit of their local community.
-A report will be published upon the completion of each Global Connect programme.

-Three Mappings of the national performing arts scene in Serbia (2022), Denmark (2023) and Bulgaria (2024) commissioned in the framework of the NIPA Plenary Meetings, which will help participants to navigate through the multiplicity and diversity of the local performing arts reality.
+- Three Mappings of the national performing arts scene in Serbia entitled The Performing Arts Scene in Serbia (2022), Denmark entitled Danish Performing Arts - A Point of View and Understanding the Greenlandic Performing Arts (2023) and Bulgaria (2024), commissioned in the framework of the NIPA Plenary Meetings, which help participants to navigate through the multiplicity and diversity of the local performing arts reality.

-We will continue following up the main policy developments at the international, EU and national levels, sending out arguments and viable policy messages in line with the values of our network.
+We will continue to follow and initiate policy work and new ideas on an international, EU and national level sending out arguments and viable policy messages in line with the values of our network.
 Beyond reacting to the political and policy discourse, we will strive to shape the political reality ourselves by fostering and shaping decision-making agendas and making sure the values of sustainability, fairness and inclusivity are central to them.